ni/niveristand-custom-device-handbook/docs/Planning_The_Custom_Device.md

 If you do not use the niveristand-custom-device-wizard to create extra pages, you must manually add and configure them.

-Manually adding extra pages to a custom device after running the Custom Device Template Tool is cumbersome.
+Manually adding extra pages to a custom device after running the niveristand-custom-device-wizard is cumbersome.
 Avoid this issue by creating a few extra pages beyond what you think will be necessary.
 Unused extra pages are not executed, but they do consume marginal space on disk.

 ### GUID